More Regency Regalia: Cobbling a Costume for a Jane Austen Event

 Much bigger, I decided.
 You can always reduce, but you can't increase, and I had no fabric for a do-over.
 So I cut a 28" diameter circle.

 The photo below shows the basting stitches for gathering the circle into a poof and that poof attached to the band with machine hemstitch.
 The band is a simple tube pressed flat.
 I made it a bit narrower than the muslin's band, starting with about a 3" wide strip.
-To determine the length I'd put my hair up (it's thick enough to change my hat size), measured around my head where I wanted the hat to sit, and then added several inches.
+To determine the length of the band, I'd put my hair up (it's thick enough to change my hat size), measured around my head where I wanted the hat to sit, and then added several inches.

 The black petersham ribbon I'd ordered to cover the raw interior edge never showed up (still lost in transit), so mom offered a length of mystery binding.
 I attached that, and the rest of the trim, by hand.